HyScript7/fvWeb/README.md

 6) cd into /static/sass and run the getBootstrap.sh script or getBootstrap.ps1 if you're using powershell.
 7) cd back into /app/ and run `python ./app.py`

-## Using Docker & Docker Compose
+### Running Using Docker or Docker Compose

-Building the fvWeb Image:
+#### Building the Docker Image

+To Build the Docker Image of fvWeb for use with `docker run`, use the commands below:

 ```bash
 cd app
 docker build -t fvweb:latest .
 ```

+You will now have a new image called `fvweb:latest` that can be ran.
+**You do not need to build the image if you're using docker-compose, as it will build the image once you run the compose command**

-Using docker-compose:
+#### Using Docker Compose

+Create a docker-compose.yml file or use the template below:

 ```yml
 version: "3.9"